rpodols/note-taker/README.md

 * When I click on the link to the notes page, then I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note's text in the right-hand column.
 * When I enter a new note title and the note's text, then a save icon appears in the navigation at the top of the page.
 * When I click on the Save icon, then the new note I have entered is saved and appears in the left-hand column with other existing notes.
-* When I click on an existing note in the list in th eleft-hand column, then that note appears in the right-hand column.
+* When I click on an existing note in the list in the left-hand column, then that note appears in the right-hand column.
 * When I click on the Write icon in the navigation at the top of the page, then I am presented with empty fields to enter a new note title and the note's text in the right-hand column.

 ## Table of Contents